Eric Morecambe: Morecambe and Wise

-With Thames Television: 1978–1983
+Following this the duo appeared as Two of a Kind on Associated Television during 1961–1968 and in annual Christmas shows for BBC from 1968 to 1977.
 The pair left the BBC for ITV in January 1978, signing a contract with the London station Thames Television.

 Morecambe suffered a second heart attack at his home in Harpenden, Hertfordshire, on 15 March 1979; this led to a heart bypass operation, performed by Magdi Yacoub on 25 June 1979.
 At that time, Morecambe was told he only had three months to live.

 Morecambe increasingly wanted to move away from the double act, and into writing and playing other roles.
 In 1980, he played the "Funny Uncle" in a dramatisation of the John Betjeman poem "Indoor Games Near Newbury", part of an ITV special titled Betjeman's Britain.
 Produced and directed by Charles Wallace, it spawned the start of a working relationship that led to a follow-up in 1981 for Paramount Pictures titled Late Flowering Love in which Morecambe played an RAF major.
 The film was released in the UK with Raiders of the Lost Ark.
 In 1981, Morecambe published Mr Lonely, a tragicomic novel about a stand-up comedian.
 He began to focus more on writing.

 They also appeared together recalling their music hall days in a one-hour special on ITV on 2 March 1983, called Eric & Ernie's Variety Days.
 During this time Morecambe published two other novels: The Reluctant Vampire (1982) and its sequel, The Vampire's Revenge (1983).
 Morecambe and Wise's final show together was the 1983 Christmas special for ITV.

 Morecambe and Wise worked on a television movie in 1983, Night Train to Murder, which was broadcast on ITV in January 1985.
 Continuing his collaboration with Wallace, Morecambe also acted in a short comedy film called The Passionate Pilgrim opposite Tom Baker and Madeline Smith, again directed by Wallace for MGM/UA.
 It was released in the cinema with the James Bond film Octopussy and later with WarGames.
 Wallace and Morecambe were halfway through filming a fourth film when Morecambe died.
 It was never completed.